StArias-Projects/Towertido/README.md

 # Towertido

-A tower-defense 2D game.
+Towertido is a Tower Defense video game with a 2D side view.
+It has a warlike nature with a futuristic aesthetic, featuring war tanks, planes, ships, etc. The objective is to defend the towers that prevent enemy access to the military complex.

-Check [Wiki](https://github.com/GameLoversStudio/Towertido/wiki) for more info.
+Check [Wiki](https://github.com/StArias-Projects/Towertido/wiki) for more info.